RayWang1991/WRRegexBasic/README.md

   return [builder matchWithString:input];
 }
 ```
-you can use lib to wrap you own regex functions, cache the parser, scanner, dfaManager if needed
+you can use lib to wrap you own regex functions, cache the parser, scanner, dfaManager if needed.
-more examples to see section 4 and examples in
+For more examples, plz see section 4 and examples in testcases.
 ## 3 Grammars
 ### post operators
 - clojure operator : *